 We spend a third of our lives asleep.
 It has been established that we need seven to eight hours on average per day for our sleep to be restorative but sometimes we do not manage to sleep this long or the quality of sleep is inadequate.
 In this case we are dealing with sleep disorders, which can affect quality of life.
 Sleep disorders can trigger mood swings and in some cases they are a risk factor for cardiovascular and brain diseases.

-At Clínica Planas, we take the patient’s full medical history and analyse the sleep disorder on an individual basis, using specific tests in order to determine the correct diagnoses.
+At Clínica Planas, we take the patient’s full medical history and analyze the sleep disorder on an individual basis, using specific tests in order to determine the correct diagnoses.

-In order to diagnose sleep disorders, besides taking the medical history, the patient should undergo a complete night of observation via polysomnography or a respirative polygraph.
+In order to diagnose sleep disorders, besides taking the medical history, the patient should undergo a complete night of observation via polysomnography or a respiratory polygraph.

-Respirative polygraph: A respirative polygraph test is used to register whether the patient suffers apnoeas and additional oxygen desaturations (pulse oxymetry) or snoring.
-A respirative polygraph can also register the breathing process so as to distinguish between obstructive and central sleep apnoeas.
+Respiratory polygraph: A respiratory polygraph test is used to register whether the patient suffers apneas and additional oxygen desaturations (pulse oxymetry) or snoring.
+A respiratory polygraph can also register the breathing process so as to distinguish between obstructive and central sleep apnoeas.

 Both tests are non-invasive and painless.
 They are carried out at night, so patients are usually hospitalized in the evening and discharged the following morning.